All the fundraising deals in the AgriTech market (from Q1 2025 to Q1 2026)

 These startups raised the most recently in the AgriTech market:

-• Vestaron raised more than $20 million in a growth round to accelerate global commercialization of peptide-based bioinsecticides as sustainable alternatives to chemical pest control.
+• Vestaron raised more than $20 million in an oversubscribed growth round to accelerate global commercialization of its peptide-based bioinsecticides, a compelling alternative to synthetic chemistries for sustainable crop protection.

 market growth rate cagrAgriTech market